luiscielak/EmpathyTotems/Design-Document.md

 1. Understand and communicate our own feelings and emotions
 2. Recognize emotions that are being experienced by others around us
-3. Relate ourselves to the feelings of other and provide compassion
+3. Relate ourselves to the feelings of others and provide compassion

 For the user to increase her awareness of their own feelings and be able to communicate them across.